Only Natural Pet MaxMeat Dog Food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Free of any plant-based protein boosters, this looks like the profile of a dry product containing a significant amount of meat.

-Only Natural Pet MaxMeat is a grain free air-dried dog food using a notable amount of chicken, beef or lamb as its main sources of animal protein, thus earning the brand 5 stars.
+Only Natural Pet MaxMeat is a meat-based air-dried dog food using a significant amount of chicken, beef, or lamb and cod as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.